 - Green vegetables

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of betacarotene and vitamin E and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind betacarotene and has acknowledged the following claims:

 Betacarotene (vitamin A)

 - Contributes to the maintenance of normal skin and mucous membranes

 - Contributes to the maintenance of normal vision